 Quality of hire data is often difficult to pinpoint because what qualifies as a quality hire is often subjective to the company.
 Generally, a quality hire is someone who adds value to the company.
 That value can be quantified through any number of metrics, such as your turnover rate or even sales revenue generated per quarter.

 With the right ATS, generating and collecting this data can be as straightforward or in-depth as you need it to be.
 For example, you could integrate your ATS into your HRIS to send HR data directly into your ATS reporting mechanism.
 However, a customisable solution could also allow you to use a simple field that can be ticked to find top performers at your organisation.

 Once you identify top performers, you can find out where they were sourced as candidates, what types of skills they had when they applied, and what jobs they held previously.
 This gives you a better idea of what makes candidates top performers at your organisation and where they come from.

 This process can be as in-depth as you need it to be with the right ATS.
 You could generate quality of hire data based on competency scores, employee development scores, performance review information, or your internal metrics.

 The most important task for your ATS in generating quality of hire data is automating as many manual processes as possible.

 For example, the iCIMS Talent Cloud AI will soon be able to find your top-performing candidate with a click of a button, then immediately apply an algorithm to those candidate profiles to search a database for similar candidates.
-You’ll be able to find star candidates based on data like resume information, skills, and even interview feedback.
+You’ll be able to find star candidates based on data like CV information, skills, and even interview feedback.

 Not every ATS will provide you with the features listed above.
 But the iCIMS Talent Cloud either includes or is in the process of rolling out these features.
 See the iCIMS Talent Cloud in action to learn more.